arialdomartini/arialdomartini.github.io/_posts/2023-08-29-without-mediatr-request-response-subtyping.md

 ## Without MediatR
-Method dispatching in C# is polymorhic by design, so no surpsises that this works out of the box:
+Method dispatching in C# is polymorhic by design, so no surpsises that everything works out-of-the-box.<br/>

+This equally succeds both with `Ping` and `SubTypeOfPing`:

 ```csharp
 record SubTypeOfPing : Ping;